linrunner/TLP/README.md

 - Radio device wizard: switch radios upon network connect/disconnect and dock/undock
 - Disable Wake On LAN
 - Integrated WWAN and bluetooth state is restored after suspend/hibernate
-- Untervolting of Intel processors - requires kernel with PHC-Patch
-- Battery charge thresholds - ThinkPads only
+- Battery charge thresholds and recalibration - ThinkPads only
-- Recalibrate battery - ThinkPads only

 ## Installation
 TLP packages are available for all major Linux distributions; see